-This 30 Minute Beef Coconut Curry Soup will have you amazed with how much wonderful flavor can be added to this soup in such a short time.
-Just like our Sheet Pan Tuna Steak Dinner in 30 minutes, amazing flavor, little cleanup, and made in no time flat.
+This 30 Minute Beef Coconut Curry Soup will have you amazed by how much wonderful flavor can be added to this soup in such a short time.
+With a gorgeous coconut broth, easy ground beef, noodles, and vegetables, you will want this fast yet meal-in-a-bowl comfort food all the time!

 This soup is based on Thai flavoring but a Thai soup usually doesn’t have ground beef in it so this dish is a fusion of flavors.